akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *And you knew.*

 Something in her face made him pause.
-Then, slowly: “Yes.
-I found out afterwards.
-In truth, it was a rash vow, a shock to all present.”

-He expected some response, but nothing.
+“Yes,” he said.
+“I knew.
+Afterwards.”

-“They were all pushing him—my father’s barons, his bishops, even the Queen.
+He looked at the road, then back at her.
+“They were all pushing him—barons, bishops, even the Queen.
 Everyone had an opinion about what should be done with me.”

-He leant towards her.

-”That’s when he vowed that he would let God decide.
+A short, frustrated breath.
+“And my father?
+He doesn't like being told what to do.”

+“He probably meant to shock them, to scatter and dismay them – to shut them up once and for all.”

+He stopped, as if hearing his own words.
+A beat.
+Then, quieter:

+“I mean… to end the arguing.
+To make them stop.
 I don't think he expected anyone to actually walk in.”

 “But I did.”